ARM-software/bsa-acs/README.md

 ### 2. Test suite execution

-The execution of the compliance suite varies depending on the test environment.
-The below steps assume that the test suite is invoked through the ACS UEFI shell application.

 #### Prerequisites
 - If the system supports LPIs (Interrupt ID > 8192) then Firmware should support installation of handler for LPI interrupts.